Design Support Library (II): Floating Action Button

 app:rippleColor="@android:color/white"

-You also have methods available to do all this programmatically, but the backgroundTint is a bit more difficult because it use a state list, so this is the way to go (thanks Carlos Morera for the tip):
+You also have methods available to do all this programmatically, but the backgroundTint is a bit more difficult because it uses a state list, so this is the way to go (thanks Carlos Morera for the tip):

 fab.setBackgroundTintList(ColorStateList.valueOf("Your color"));